Onekila/Onekila.github.io/README.md

-# Hosting and Formatting a Resume using Markdown, VS Code, GitHub Pages, and Jekyll
+# Hosting and Formatting a Resume using Markdown, GitHub Pages, and Jekyll

 ## Purpose